arcadiapage/arcadiapage.github.io/_drafts/7-ways-to-balance-high-sensitivity-with-productivity.md

 Getting things done as an HSP can be a delicate balance.
 It's learning the art of moving forward in life without hurting your mental and physical health.

 So here I'm sharing some personal discoveries that have helped me to be a productive and healthy sensitive person.
 Hopefully, if you're an HSP, you'll find some of these tips helpful too.

-## I need to set my own standard of productivity
+## I need to set my own standards of productivity

 The mindset of doing more faster is not for sensitive people.
 Especially as a writer, I feel the pressure to write as much as I can as quickly as I can.
 When I was creating webcomics, working fast was my method of operation.
 As a result, I experienced severe, creative burnout that lasted for years.
 So here is my new motto: